Why Is This So Difficult – Or Is It?

 This is a very physical job and your mind and body need to be in tip-top shape!

-It sort of goes without say… but HHA needs good vision for both distance and close up.
+It goes without say… but HHA needs good vision for both distance and close up.

 The home health aide will be filling out many forms and documenting everything from urine output to blood pressure – the eyes must be in top form; and, of course, glasses and contacts can be used as needed.